 Who Should be a Peer Mentor?

-• Individuals who are succeeding at achieving their treatment goals can provide insight to help others successfully manage kidney disease.
+- Individuals who are succeeding in achieving their treatment goals can provide insight to help others successfully manage kidney disease.

-What Other Guidelines are there for Peer Mentors?
+What are the other Guidelines are there for Peer Mentors?

 For more informaton: